 Certified Speech Language Pathologist

-Use our online registration and consent form to request a free screening assessment.
+Use our online registration and consent form to request a screening assessment.
 Schools, employers and other agencies need consent before setting up a contract.

 Are you concerned about your own skills?
 Are you worried about your child or your student?
-My diagnostic checklist will help you identify the problems that you are noticing.
+Our diagnostic checklist will help you identify the problems that you are noticing.
 It will also highlight the solutions that are available through Neuroplan Treatment Services.

 Do listeners have trouble understanding what the person is saying?
 Is articulation unclear?
 Is sentence grammar inaccurate?